ezEngine/docs/docs/tools/minidumptool.md

 # MiniDump Tool

 The MiniDumpTool writes a mini-dump (memory, call-stacks) of an application.
 The mini dump can be used for diagnosing why an application crashed.
-The tool is used by the [test framework (TODO)](../tests/test-framework.md).
+The tool is used by the [unit tests (TODO)](unit-tests.md).

 ## Arguments